1904 Labor Day Association History

 American Federation of Labor

-Consumers Gas Company
+Consumer Gas Company

-Watt & Mitchell Brick Masons float
+Watt & Mitchell Brick Mason’s float

 Brick Masons Union